Does hearing loss cause dementia?

 Correlation vs Causation

-We do have to be careful with this kind of research, of course.
-While there certainly appears to be a correlation between hearing loss and dementia, some researchers point out that we still don’t know if correlation equals causation in this case.
-Even the Lancet report was hesitant, stating only that: “Hearing loss might result in cognitive decline through reduced cognitive stimulation.”
+There certainly appears to be a correlation between hearing loss and dementia, researchers are still pointing out that we still don’t know if correlation equals causation in this case.
+Even the original Lancet report was hesitant, stating only that: “Hearing loss might result in cognitive decline through reduced cognitive stimulation.”

 While it is much harder to prove causality in human subjects, some research has been conducted in animal subjects that shows a relationship between induction of hearing loss and cognitive decline.
 However, the researchers were not willing to state that the hearing loss was the sole cause of the cognitive decline or enough to trigger an ongoing degenerative process such as Alzheimer’s.